 In remote areas, especially the North Caribbean Autonomous Region (RACN or RACCN) and the Atlantic Coast, police presence in sparse.
 Criminals, especially drug traffickers, occasionally use this to their advantage.

-If you are threatened by an armed thug, don't resist.
+If you are threatened by an armed criminal, don't resist – hand over what they're asking for.
 Too many injuries and deaths have resulted from non-compliance.

 In a few cases, tourists were approached by a friendly-looking traveler who offered to share a cab.
 Once inside, the tourists were robbed at knifepoint, threatened, or driven around to ATMs to make cash withdrawals.
 If that wasn't enough, the assailants left them broke and alone in remote locations.

 These awful swindles took place around the international airport and in the cities of Rivas, Granada, and Masaya.
-Be very careful when accepting rides to accept rides from.
+Be very careful when accepting a driver to accept a ride from.

-Although the chances of this happening are very rare, there have been attacks on foreign nationals in their homes or hotels.
-If peace of mind is important to you, choose a hotel with uniformed security staff, a good fence, and a front gate.
+Although the chances of a traveler being kidnapped is very rare, there have been attacks on foreign nationals in their homes or hotels.
+If peace of mind is important to you, choose accommodation with uniformed security staff, a good fence, and a secure front gate.

-Traveling outside the city carries a few risks.
+When it comes to driving around Nicaragua, traveling outside the city carries a few risks.
 There have been armed robberies along some highways, notably the Tipitapa-Masaya and the Managua-Leon.
-Some cases have reported goons dressed as cops, pulling over passenger cars for inspection.
-What actually took place was far more sinister.
+Some cases have reported criminals dressed as cops, pulling over passenger cars for inspection.
+There are corrupt police that may solicit drivers for bribes, so do your best to assess the situation and avoid handing over bribes – which encourages future behavior.

 The Motombo Mirador lookout point, along the New Leon Highway, has been the scene of a few armed robberies against tourists as well.